Discover Arizona’s best kayaking experiences

 If you like the idea of paddling through some of the most beautiful landscapes in the American Southwest, you’ll find plenty of mild and wild bodies of water in Arizona to quench your thirst for adventure.
 Regardless of where in Arizona you decide to hit the water, you can likely rent a kayak from a marina or outfitter at your destination.
 Lessons and group tours are available in many locations, too.

-Arizona Bucket List Adventure Guide & Journal includes his list of top 50 natural wonders.
+Arizona Bucket List Adventure Guide & Journal details my top 50 natural wonders.